matzhaugen/ai/lab1.md

 - Python functions
 - Python classes with methods.
 - Modular programming.
-- How to solve a sudoku puzzle.
+- How to solve a sudoku puzzle (end of Lab 2 or Lab 3 instead).

 # Introduction
 1. Get Ipython up and running